Software and Documents

 See the complete Apple-1 Operation Manual.

-1. Brochures with the first Apple Computer logo (Newton under the apple tree) printed on thick paper with a yellow teint.
+1. Brochures with the first Apple Computer logo (Newton under the apple tree) printed on thick paper with a yellow tint.
 Including fold-out schematics of the Apple-1.

 2. Tan manuals stacked together in the left corner.
-On front the Apple logo.
+On the front, the Apple logo.
 The manuals contain fold-out schematics of the Apple-1.

 Apple-1 Cassette Interface Manual